f0rw4rd/f0rw4rd.github.io/_posts/2025-08-27-ipv6-the-forgotten-ot-attack-surface.md

 ## Defense against IPv6

 The best defense against IPv6 attacks in OT?
 Disable IPv6 if you're not using it.
 However, Microsoft does not recommend disabling it for Windows without proper consideration, because some features will no longer work.
-According to Microsoft (https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-ipv6-in-windows), these features break:
+According to [Microsoft documentation](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-ipv6-in-windows), these features break:
 * HomeGroup (file sharing)
 * DirectAccess (remote access)
 * Remote Assistance